The dates for the next submission of applications will be published in December 2023.

 FAMU aims to finance all types of mentoring programmes so that the students are reimbursed for all the costs of travel and stays (fares, accommodation, travel compensations).

 Students can consult a Czech or international artist in any field on their artistic output.
 The students shall justify their choice in a motivation letter to illustrate the benefits of consulting the specific mentor for themselves.
 If the artist can participate, the consultations may take a distance form or the form of a stay.

 Students can apply for a hands-on stay during the filming in the Czech Republic or abroad or in the form of shadowing on location, in the studio, etc. Students shall justify their choice in a motivation letter to illustrate the benefits of the specific stay for their study and/or project.

-A student or a group of students (a crew working on a film together) can suggest inviting a Czech or international filmmaker; if the workshop materialises, it will be open to other FAMU students, though the initiator(s) will be registered with preference.
+A student or a group of students (i.e. crew working on a film together) can suggest invitation of a Czech or international filmmaker.
+If the workshop materialises, it will be open to other FAMU students, though the initiator(s) will be registered with preference.
 They must justify their choice in a motivation letter to illustrate the benefits they expect for their project.

 Organisation may take 3-6 months.

 The student prepares an application – see the list of documents below – in which names a specific mentor.
 During the preparation of the documents for the application, it should be taken into consideration that the selection depends on mentor's willingness to participate, time and financial possibilities of the faculty.
 It is advisable to list two or three options and count on more variants.
 However, in general:

 Two application submission deadlines are announced during the academic year.
 Deadlines for submission of further applications will be announced in December 2023.

 During mentoring, the student continuously documents his experience and the development of his creative thinking, which he then freely captures in the final report, which has a lenght of at least 4 standard pages and the following structure:

 The report must be submitted within one month from the end of mentoring to the address firstname.lastname@example.org